 With a variety of flavors to choose from at these awesome Fayetteville restaurants, there’s something for everyone!
-Whether you’re feeling elevated in pub food, the best brunch you will find in North Carolina, or amazing ethnic eats, Fayetteville has an impressive food scene.
+Whether you’re feeling elevated in pub food, the best brunch you will find in North Carolina, or amazing international eats, Fayetteville has an impressive food scene.

 Putting this guide together has made me hungry for more, and we’re excited to head back down and try some more.
 If you know the area, do you have any must-eat restaurants that deserve a mention along with these?